jasonpsds/Getting-and-Cleaning-Data/README.md

 *Download the data and unzip to you working directory.*

 run_analysis.R  (R script for this project must be in the root folder not the UCI HAR Dataset folder)
+###Description of function
+1.Merges the training and the test sets to create one data set.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Before running the function set your working directory to whatever directory you have downloaded the files into.
 In this example the working directory would be Project.